 Differentiators like “we have quality staff” or “we provide great customer service” may be true, but these are boxes that most clients expect to be checked when working with any professional services firm.
 No firm is going to say, “we have inexperienced staff” or “we’re not the most responsive bunch.”

-2) Can you prove it?
-Identifying your firm’s differentiators is rooted in the realized value that clients receive from working with you.
+Differentiators can uncover the real value or benefit clients receive from working with you.
 Conducting research is a good way to discover these values, especially because of the possibility that you may overlook a value that clients receive.

 Statistics from brand research, client satisfaction research, and other forms of market research can be good proof points.
 They can act as a good defense when prospects inquire about why they should engage with your firm.

 Using the example mentioned above, you may choose to differentiate your firm based on your timeliness and responsiveness.

 “We deliver projects faster because of our proprietary process.”